Mt. SAC Important Message

 • Students will develop knowledge of effective communication.

-• Demonstrate effective communication techniques with patients, families, and healthcare team members.
+• Demonstrate effective communication with patients, families, and healthcare team members.

-• Apply infection control and safety procedures using standard precautions, including handling of medical devices, patient transfer, immobilization, and environmental safety.
+• Apply infection control and safety procedures using standard precautions.

-• Explain the pharmacology, administration, and patient care considerations for contrast agents.
+• Explain the pharmacology, administration, and patient care considerations of contrast agents

 Radiographic Pathology RAD 30